 lists all items and item attributes in the access descriptor that is selected for the view descriptor and any subsetting or ordering criteria.
-VIEW is only valid when creating a view descriptor.
+VIEW is valid only when creating a view descriptor.

-- \Box the current SAS name for the item - □ the positional equivalent, which is the number that represents the item, as specified in the LIST statement - $\hfill\square$ the SYSTEM 2000 C-number of the database item.
+- $\hfill\square$ the current SAS name for the item - □ the positional equivalent, which is the number that represents the item, as specified in the LIST statement - □ the SYSTEM 2000 C-number of the database item list 5;